September 22, 2015

 5 Things You Didn’t Know About Deaf Dogs

-The third week of September is Deaf Dog Awareness Week.
+The last full week of September is Deaf Dog Awareness Week.
 This week is the perfect opportunity to celebrate all the wonderful deaf dogs out there, who are living full and diverse lives as beloved family pets, therapy dogs, dog athletes, adoption advocates, and more.
 Here are five things you may not know about deaf dogs, and all the things they are capable of!

 Certain dog breeds are more prone to deafness than others.